innerhorizon/agilepress/README.txt

 Your feedback is valuable to us; please let us know what features you might like to see or of any issue that you encounter.

-Also, please make sure you visit our web site at https://agilepress.io for full product documentation.
+Also, please make sure you visit our web site at https://agilepress.io for extensive (albeit still in-progress!) product documentation.